REGISTER FOR THE CHAFE RIDE

 How much of my entry fee and any pledges I get goes to the cause?

 Depending on how our overhead matches our sponsor’s contribution, it’s our goal to ensure 100% of the entry fee will go towards literacy programs in the Lake Pend Oreille School District.
-In the past four years, CHAFE 150 has donated over $260,000 to our schools.
+In the past 10 years, CHAFE 150 has donated over $600,000 to our schools and over $200,000 has been used for other Rotary Youth Service projects such as scholarships and leadership training.

 Is there a minimum donation amount required?